-Nudibranchs are members of the mollusk family.
+Nudibranchs are members of the mollusc family.
 There are over 2,300 valid species in

 the Pacific.
-Most have exposed, feathery gills and they usually have striking colors
+Most have exposed, feathery gills and they often have striking colors that

 toxins from their food that makes them poisonous.
 There's a great variety in the